ArduPilot/ardupilot_wiki/common/source/docs/common-planning-a-mission-with-waypoints-and-events.rst

 launch altitude/home position, so if you set 100m, for example, it will fly 100m above you.

 **Default Alt** is the default altitude when entering new waypoints.
+See :ref:`common-understanding-altitude` for altitude definitions.

 **Verify height** means that the Mission Planner will use Google Earth topology data to adjust your desired altitude at each waypoint to